Afansyarifudin/AgroConnect/README.md

 npx sequelize-cli db:create
 ```
 > **Warning**
-> If create db is not successfully. check database is already use or not.
-You may check your `.env` configuration
+> If create db is not successfully. check database is already use or not or may check your `.env` configuration
 >
 Run this to create migration
 ```bash